Coronavirus: One new imported case detected as more restrictions lifted - The Scoop

-BANDAR SERI BEGAWAN – Brunei registered one new imported COVID-19 case on Thursday as the government announced more easing of coronavirus curbs in its fourth and final phase of de-escalation plan.
+BANDAR SERI BEGAWAN – Brunei registered one new imported COVID-19 case on Thursday as the government announced more easing of coronavirus curbs in its fourth and final phase of de-escalation.

-The latest case involved a 33-year-old man who arrived in the sultanate on a Royal Brunei Airlines BI874 flight via Kuala Lumpur from Indonesia on August 28, the health minister said.
+The latest case involved a 33-year-old man who arrived in the sultanate on August 28 aboard Royal Brunei Airlines flight BI874 via Kuala Lumpur from Indonesia.

-The asymptomatic patient is being treated at the National Isolation Centre, YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar said in a press briefing.
+The asymptomatic patient is being treated at the National Isolation Centre, health minister YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar said in a press briefing.

 There are now three active cases, with the national COVID-19 tally reaching 145.
-The number of recoveries stands at 139 and three deaths were recorded.
+The number of recoveries stands at 139 and three deaths have been recorded since the.

 The minister said 32 of the latest case’s contacts have been identified, of which 26 have tested negative for COVID-19 while the rest are awaiting test results.